 - You may only nominate one person per award, and are not permitted to vote for yourself on this occasion.

 You will be as impartial and accurate as you can at the time of submission.

 - Once our project team has assessed your nomination, your nominee will be informed if they have been shortlisted.
 Nominations that have not been shortlisted for a category will not be notified.

 - Your nomination will be kept anonymous; leaving it up to you to decide whether or not you wish to tell someone you have nominated them.

 - None of the information you provide will be shared or used – other than for purposes related to the awards ceremony.

 - The decisions made by the Judging Panel will be final.

-- The #No2H8 Crime Awards evening will be held in 2018.
+- The #No2H8 Crime Awards evening will be held on 13th of September 2018 in Central London.
 We hope that you may support the evening through promoting it via social media or by highlighting to others, that they can nominate Upstanders in their local communities for an award.